gymrek-lab/gymreklab.github.io/doc/UKB_Expanse_STR_GWAS.rst

 Setting up the GWAS and WDL inputs
 ----------------------------------

+First, check out `my paper's repository <https://github.com/LiterallyUniqueLogin/ukbiobank_strs>`_ into some directory you manage.

-First, choose a phenotype you want to perform the GWAS against.
+Then, choose a phenotype you want to perform the GWAS against.
 You can explore UKB phenotypes `here <https://biobank.ndph.ox.ac.uk/showcase/index.cgi>`__.
 You'll need the data field ID of the phenotype, and the data field IDs of any fields you wish to use as categorical covariates.